-The “Weight” field number represents the location of the scenario comparing to other scenarios on the same page on the website.
+The “Weight” value number represents the location of the scenario comparing to other scenarios on the same page on the website.

-Every Jumpstart scenario should have a “Prerequisites” section as the first section.
+Every Jumpstart scenario must have a “Prerequisites” section as the first section.
 Below you can find guidelines on what to consider for this section.

 Markdown linting and style

-All the scenarios and README files follow standard markdown and linting rules.
-As a general recommendation, we use Visual Studio Code (VSCode) as it provides a rich IDE experience with support for extensions.
+- All the scenarios and README files follow standard markdown and linting rules.
+We recommend using Visual Studio Code (VS Code) as it provides a rich IDE experience with support for extensions.

-Below you can find an example of common markdown lint issues that will be presented to you as you are writing your scenario and should be fixed.
-Here, you can find detailed explanations on the markdown rules highlighted by the extension and how to fix a violation of these rules.
+- Below you can find an example of common markdown lint issues that will be presented to you as you are writing your scenario and must be fixed.
+[Here](https://marketplace.visualstudio.com/items?itemName=DavidAnson.VS Code-markdownlint), you can find detailed explanations of the markdown rules highlighted by the extension and how to fix a violation of these rules.

 Quality, accurate and clean screenshots are critical when it comes to providing a great Jumpstart scenario and reader experience.
 In this section, you will find examples and guidelines on screenshots standards.